stephane-klein/pg_back-docker-sidecar/README.md

 And gradually, I changed the objective of this project.
 Now it contains

-- source code to build a Docker Sidecar image named [`stephaneklein/pg_back-docker-sidecar:sklein-fork`](https://hub.docker.com/repository/docker/stephaneklein/pg_back-docker-sidecar/general)
+- source code to build a Docker Sidecar image named [`stephaneklein/pg_back-docker-sidecar`](https://hub.docker.com/repository/docker/stephaneklein/pg_back-docker-sidecar/general)
 - a step-by-step tutorial that presents all aspects of using this container
 - a workspace that allows me to contribute to the upstream `pg_back` project: [`./src/`](./src/)

 For more context, see the following note written in French: https://notes.sklein.xyz/Projet%2027/

-## What is `pg_back-docker-sidecar:sklein-fork` Docker image?

-The `pg_back-docker-sidecar` project uses the [`stephaneklein/pg_back-docker-sidecar:sklein-fork`](https://hub.docker.com/repository/docker/stephaneklein/pg_back-docker-sidecar/general) Docker image which contains a build from the [`sklein-main`](https://github.com/stephane-klein/pg_back/tree/sklein-main) branch ([check the history to see what has been integrated](https://github.com/stephane-klein/pg_back/commits/sklein-main/)).

-Why use this branch?
-To benefit immediately from [several Pull Requests pending merge](https://github.com/orgrim/pg_back/pulls).

-To build this image, see the section [Build stephaneklein/pg_back:wip with custom pg_back](https://github.com/stephane-klein/pg_back-docker-sidecar/tree/main/src#build-stephanekleinpg_backwip-with-custom-pg_back)

 ## How to use pg_back Docker Sidecar in production?